jolee211/SER421_F20_Lab6_REST_API/README.txt

 1. testR1 - Test R1 by creating one story
 2. testR2 - Test R2 by changing the headline of the story created from testR1
 3. testR3 - Test R3 by changing the content of the story from testR2
-4. testR4 - Test R4 by deleting the story 0
+4. testR4 - Test R4 by deleting the story with a specific ID.
+The ID is the value of the idToDelete Postman variable.
 5. testR2WithNonExistingItem - Test R2 with a headline that doesn't exist.
 The
    expected response is a 404.
 6. testR5a - Test R5 by looking for stories with headlines with 'A'.